autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-kaggle.md

 del train_identity, train_transaction, train # free unused memory
 ```

 Note that a left-join on the `TransactionID` key happened to be most appropriate for this Kaggle competition, but for others involving multiple training data files, you will likely need to use a different join strategy (always consider this very carefully).
 Now that all our training data resides within a single table, we can apply AutoGluon.
-Below, we specify the `num_bagging_folds`, `stack_ensemble_levels` arguments which improves predictive performance, but slows down `fit()`:
+Below, we specify the `auto_stack` argument which improves predictive accuracy, but means you should run `fit()` with longer time limits:

 ```
 predictor = task.fit(train_data=train_data, label=label_column, output_directory=output_directory,
-                     eval_metric=eval_metric, hyperparameter_tune=False, verbosity=3,
+                     eval_metric=eval_metric, verbosity=3, auto_stack=True, time_limits=3600)
-                     num_bagging_folds=10, stack_ensemble_levels=2) # delete last 2 arguments to reduce runtime

 results = predictor.fit_summary()
 ```